 There are a few important guidelines to follow in order to build a comprehensive risk management strategy.

-Always remember that risk management strategies are an individual and subjective resolution.
-They rely on your own personality, strengths, weaknesses, account size and goals.
+Always remember that risk management strategies are individual and subjective resolutions.
+They rely on your own personality, strengths, weaknesses, account size, and goals.

 Here are some of the major terms you must resolve for yourself:

 What are your expectations from trading in relation to your account size?
-It’s obvious you can’t expect to make 5K monthly income from a 10K account, right?
-If you try to do so you’ll overwhelm yourself, over trade and push yourself to intense frustration.
+It’s obvious you can’t expect to make a 5K monthly income from a 10K account, right?
+If you try to do so, you’ll overwhelm yourself, over-trade, and push yourself to intense frustration.

 Targets should be set within a few time parameters.
-This means mapping the course for single, daily, weekly, monthly, and annually trades.
+This means mapping the course for single, daily, weekly, monthly, and annual trades.

 The targets that you set in these parameters should also be set for the losing side.
 Ask yourself at what level you should halt trading and for how long.
 Also, know what you need to modify before you allow yourself back in the game.

-Remember that whatever sizing (leverage) you use to make sure you leave enough room for managing catastrophic price movement against you.
+Remember that whatever sizing (leverage) you use, make sure you leave enough room for managing catastrophic price movement against you.

-You’ll know your sizing is right when you feel comfortable holding it and there’s no anxiety when you’re in your risk zone.
-You’ll also know because you’re not taking a low pips count on profit since the value is high enough.
+You’ll know your sizing is right when you feel comfortable holding it, and there’s no anxiety when you’re in your risk zone.
+You’ll also know because you’re not taking low pips to count on profit since the value is high enough.

 You may use some of the profit from your past trades to scale up to your next trade position.
 However, this should be constrained to the probability level of the next trade.
 Do not compound profits under any circumstance.
 Patience is key in trading, so never rush the process.
 Take only what the market gives and do not try to artificially enhance what it gives.

-We wrote a great article about how does compounding work.
+We wrote a great article about how compounding work.